nweiyue/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Bob is a passionate CS1010 TA and he likes to track his students’ progress.
 * Bob currently uses Excel to keep track of his student’s particulars.
 * Bob finds the features on Excel clunky at times and he finds them difficult to learn.
 * Bob is looking for an application with a sleeker and cleaner UI so he doesn’t have to remember where the different features in Excel are.
 * Bob has limited memory in his computer and wants to install smaller softwares.
 * Bob is a fast typist.
 * Bob hates to move his mouse at all (to save file, to categorise data fields and student data)
-* Bob uses a laptop and doesn’t have a mouse with him all the time(or he doesn’t have a place to use his mouse when on bus or mrt).
+* Bob uses a laptop and doesn’t have a mouse with him all the time(or he doesn’t have a place to use his mouse when on the bus or mrt).

 **Value proposition**:

 * Manage students faster than a typical mouse/GUI driven app
 * Sleeker and cleaner UI, less clunky